Projects & Updates

 Some of the progress bars have moved, and some considerably, and there are some new things on the slate (both to my delight and chagrin) on the composition side of things.
 Still, the salary job and other commitments have boxed out some progress here and there, and I've been undergoing some some health issues since mid-summer.
 Nonetheless, I think I'm in good stead, all things considered.

 Amidst all of this (hah), I have some plans afoot to finish the engraving of Listing of the Light (solo viola) and Three Caprices (solo bassoon).
-No exact performance ETAs on either at the moment, but likely during 2025.
+No exact performance ETAs on either at the moment, but both will likely get premiered during 2025.
 I also want to revisit and engrave two earlier solo works, Ra Descending to Earth (2007/2009) for solo trombone (premiered several years ago by Matt Lennex), and Hungry Ghosts (2012) for solo violin that has had a few almost-premieres but has sat on a shelf.
 Both are in manuscript and really need to not be, even though my manuscript is pretty legible, particularly for those of us who have read out of anything labeled "reed book" or have played on literally any orchestra pops concert ever.
 C'est la vie.

 There are some other cool-ish things going down or have gone down somewhat recently.
 I'll likely be heading back to the Kimmel Harding Nelson Center in Nebraska from May to June 2025 for some much needed time to get some older projects completed or edited (and/or work on anything new that's come my way).
 My solo viola work A Bop for Henry will likely be premiered in Spring 2025.
 Ahalugisdi Unole, Synapse, and Zugzwang! are showing up on some undergrad and graduate (and a few faculty recitals) with some regularity and will likely pop up here and there across the country over the next several months.
 I have received a few additional performances of The Bunyip, the most recent I know of in September (2024) in Georgia (state, not country).
 So, a few nice things.